-Over the summer, the five of us spent a week in New York.
-It was a very Page family trip which means a few things –
+Over the summer, we spent a week in New York.
+It was a very Page family trip which means a few things -

 - Miles and miles of walking - We like to wander and since Dubai is not a wandering kind of city, we wanted to make the most of it.

 - Plans often revolving around discovering the city's best eateries - You've got to start somewhere with a schedule, so why not put food at the core of the plan?

 - Steering away from the really busy places - We're not big on crowds or queuing, so taking the path less trodden suits us just fine.

 - For Hella, it was the flagship American Girl store (including an American Girl breakfast - thank you to both teenage sons for playing along with this).

 - For me, it was spending more than an hour in the biggest ever fabric store (I think it was over 6 ... yes, 6 ... floors).
 Again, thank you family for humouring me.